cloudify-cosmo/docs.getcloudify.org/content/plugins/gcp.md

 ## cloudify.gcp.nodes.Image
 **Derived From:** [cloudify.nodes.Root]({{< relref "blueprints/built-in-types.md" >}})

-A stored image which can be used as the base for newly created Instances.
+A stored image that can be used as the base for new Instances.

 **Properties:**

-  * `image_name`
+  * `image_name` -
-    Name to use for the image.
+    The name to use for the image.
 Defaults to the instance ID.

     *default:*
-  * `gcp_config`
+  * `gcp_config` -
-    A dictionary of values to pass to authenticate with the GCP API.
+    A dictionary of values to pass, to authenticate with the GCP API.

     *default:* {}
-  * `additional_settings`
+  * `additional_settings` -
-    Additional setting for image
+    Additional settings for the image.

     *default:* {}
-  * `image_path`
+  * `image_path` -
-    The (local system) path to the image file which will be uploaded.
+    The (local system) path to the image file that will be uploaded.

     *default:*
-  * `use_external_resource`
+  * `use_external_resource` -
-    Indicate whether the resource exists or if Cloudify should create the resource.
+    Indicates whether the resource exists or if Cloudify should create the resource.

     *type:* boolean
     *default:* False